 Online Orders and APO/FPO Mail

 If you are ordering something online for an overseas installation, do not add the country the package is going to.
-The APO/FPO or DPO and suffix/ZIP code is sufficient.
+The APO/FPO or DPO and suffix/ZIP code are sufficient.
 Some online shipping fees will increase to foreign shipping if it sees a foreign country in the address.